prowler-cloud/prowler/docs/index.md

 ```
 > By default, `prowler` will scan all AWS regions.

+See more details about AWS Authentication in [Requirements](getting-started/requirements.md)

 ### Google Cloud

+Prowler will use by default your User Account credentials, you can configure it using:

+- `gcloud init` to use a new account
+- `gcloud config set account <account>` to use an existing account

+Then, obtain your access credentials using: `gcloud auth application-default login`

-Optionally, you can provide the location of an application credential JSON file with the following argument:
+Otherwise, you can generate and download Service Account keys in JSON format (refer to https://cloud.google.com/iam/docs/creating-managing-service-account-keys) and provide the location of the file with the following argument:

 ```console
 prowler gcp --credentials-file path
 ```

+> `prowler` will scan the GCP project associated with the credentials.

+See more details about GCP Authentication in [Requirements](getting-started/requirements.md)

 ### Azure